 Qualifying clubs have to be run ‘in good faith’.
 If a Licensing Authority decides that a club is not being operated in good faith, then it can give notice that it intends to withdraw the Club Premises Certificate or bring a Review.

-How we can help your Licensing Issues
+How we can help with Club Premises Certificates

 You will need expert advice before applying for a Club Premises Licence.
 Some of the questions that will need to be resolved are: